Samcia/goit-react-hw-06-phonebook/README.md

-# React Phonebook with Redux library
+# React Phonebook with Redux

 Phonebook made with using React Redux